 The HiSET exam will provide a high school credential and allow students to attend college and enlist in the military.
 Many jobs require a high school diploma and the HiSET will provide an affordable option for students who wish to advance their career.

 According to NH rules a student must be 18 years old.
 Some students may receive approval from their school districts to take HiSET Tests at the age of 16 or 17.
 Students must be a resident of NH to take the HiSET tests in New Hampshire and to receive a New Hampshire Certificate of High School Equivalency.
-You do not have to be a citizen to take the test but will need a government-issued ID.
+You do not have to be a citizen to take the test but will need a government-issued ID (license or passport).

-The Continuing and Alternative Education program does not require students to attend a HiSET class but it is strongly recommended.
-Students who have been out of school for a period of time will benefit from refreshing their math, reading and writing skills as well as subject area knowledge.
-HiSET preparatory classes are offered twice a week at Salem High School.
+The Continuing and Alternative Education program does not require students to attend a HiSET prep class, but it is strongly recommended.
+Students who have been out of school for a period of time will benefit from refreshing their math, reading, and writing skills, as well as subject area knowledge.
+HiSET preparatory classes are offered twice a week, Monday and Wednesday, at Salem High School.
 Our experienced teachers will develop a personal learning plan to prepare students to take the HiSET exam.

 The state testing fee for the HiSET is $125 and must be paid at registration.
 Cash or money order only.
 The HiSET offered at Salem High School is paper-based.

 The whole test takes 7 hours to complete.
 The testing sessions are 4.5 hours each.
-Students will need 2 nights to complete all of the subtests.
-There are 5 subtests required for completion of the exam.
-Each subtest is multiple choice except for the writing subtest which will require an essay.
-The subtests can be taken in whatever order you choose.
+Students will need two nights to complete all of the sub-tests.
+There are 5 sub-tests required for completion of the exam.
+Each su-btest is multiple choice except for the writing sub-test which will require an essay.
+The sub-tests can be taken in whatever order you choose.